baguio itinerary for family

 1. Burnham Park: The park covers an area of 32.84 hectares and features a picturesque man-made lake surrounded by lush trees and gardens.
 There are plenty of things to do, such as boating, biking, and skating.
 You can have a picnic as well.
 I loved Burnham Park as a kid, but sadly, it’s much more crowded these days.
 Went we went with our kids, we just drove around the area as parking was impossible, the rain started to pour, and the huge crowds discouraged us.
 But if you’ve never been, add Burnham Park to your Baguio family itinerary.

 2. Mines View Park: This park is known for its panoramic view of the surrounding mountains and valleys, including a glimpse of the mining town of Itogon.
 There’s a viewing deck that overlooks the breathtaking landscape, where you can take photos, shop for souvenirs, and even rent traditional Cordillera costumes for a unique photo-op.
-Our kids refused the costumes but agreed to sit on a horse for their souvenir photos.
+Our kids refused to wear the costumes but agreed to sit on a horse for their souvenir photos.
 You can also ride horseback and feed native animals like horses and St. Bernard dogs.

 3. Tam-Awan Village: Tam-Awan Village is a cultural village that showcases the traditional lifestyle and customs of the Igorot people.
-Families can learn about the indigenous culture, watch cultural performances, and see traditional houses made of wood and bamboo.
+You can learn about the indigenous culture, watch cultural performances, and see traditional houses made of wood and bamboo.

 4. Strawberry Farms: Strawberry Farms are a collection of farms and gardens in La Trinidad Valley, just outside Baguio City.
 The farms are known for their picturesque strawberry fields, where you can handpick fresh strawberries and indulge in various strawberry treats like jam, taho (sweet tofu), and shakes.
 Apart from strawberries, the farms cultivate other fruits and vegetables, such as lettuce, carrots, and beans.
 So, this is a great place to buy produce.

 5. Wright Park: The park is known for its scenic walking paths, lush gardens, and horseback riding activities.
 One of the main attractions in Wright Park is the “Pool of Pines,” a small rectangular pool lined with towering pine trees that reflects a picturesque view of the landscape.
 Horseback riding is also a popular activity in the park, where you can rent horses and ride around the designated areas of the park.
 We skipped this part and opted to go horseback riding in the less crowded and less stressful Camp John Hay.
+However, it just goes round and round a track while Wright Park would have more interesting paths.

 6. Session Road: This famous commercial thoroughfare is a bustling hub of activity, lined with various shops, restaurants, cafes, and entertainment establishments.
 You can stroll along the road and explore its many offerings, from souvenir shops and bookstores to cinemas and nightclubs.
 Be warned that it’s very busy, and only a few sections retained their original charming architecture.